 ‘Slow-burn’ marketing is the type of activity you want to keep in-house.
 ‘Always-on’ marketing requires a strong brand and tone of voice, making it much better suited to an internalised marketing specialist who has more exposure to your core values and culture.
 These activities include:

 When to outsource your marketing activity

-Campaign activity where you require specialist marketing knowledge can often be easier to outsource; this enables your internal team to generate the ideas, with outside experts on-hand to implement them.
-Their specialist expertise means they can deliver successful campaigns quickly and effectively, as opposed to your internal team having to learn a new skill and potentially getting it wrong.
+Campaign activity where you require specialist marketing knowledge can often be easier to outsource; this enables your internal team to generate the ideas, with outside experts on hand to implement them.
+Their specialist expertise means they can deliver successful campaigns quickly and effectively instead of your internal team having to learn a new skill and potentially getting it wrong.
 These activities include:

 - Campaign assets